 Kirkin’ o’ th’ Tartan

 Each year on Reformation Sunday, we celebrate our Scottish Heritage with the Kirkin’ o’ th’ Tartan service.
-Following in the Scottish tradition of bringing tartans to church to be blessed as a symbol of one’s clan, Scottish-American descendents of many clans bring their tartans to be blessed.
+Following in the Scottish tradition of bringing tartans to church to be blessed as a symbol of one’s clan, Scottish-American descendants of many clans bring their tartans to be blessed.
 On the Saturday preceding the Kirkin, we host a Scottish Festival, featuring live music, vendors, a bake sale, and more.

-2024 Kirkin’ Service:
+2025 Kirkin’ Service:

-October 27th, 9 a.m. & 11 a.m.
+October 26th, 9 a.m. & 11 a.m.

 There are two Kirkin’ services at 9:00 a.m. and 11:00 a.m.
 Plan to arrive early as parking in the area is rather limited.
 Wear whatever attire you are comfortable worshiping in - all the better if you wear a kilt and sash!
 Each Kirkin’ worship service begins with a procession featuring the magnificent music of the Salt Lake Scots Bagpipe band.
 The Bible is carried in by the Beadle, a special office dating back to the Middle Ages when Bibles were rare and costly treasures.
 The chief duty of the Beadle was always to guard and protect the Bible.